 3.2 Use Keyboard Shortcut to View the Filter Drop-Down Menu

-As we already know that we can access the filtering option by clicking on the filter icon.
+As we already know we can access the filtering option by clicking on the filter icon.
 From this method, we will get to know how we can do the same thing by using keyboard shortcuts.
 We have the dataset of our previous example in which the filtering drop-down icons are available.
 So, just follow the below steps to perform this action.